Skip to Main Content

 Think about it like this: When you’re building a company, the ability to switch between modes consciously and deliberately is what separates effective founders from those who constantly feel overwhelmed.
 Successful founders don’t just stumble into different modes — they know when to operate as a visionary, when to be tactical, and when to focus on coaching or mentoring their team.

-Together with Founder Mode, each of these 13 modes represents a crucial skill set founders need to master in different contexts.
+Together with Founder Mode, these modes represent a crucial skill set founders need to master in different contexts.
 Being modal-aware means recognizing when to engage each mode and shifting between them with intentionality.
 Each mode is necessary at different times, but if you’re not intentional about which mode you’re in — or worse, if you try to operate in more than one at a time — it’s a recipe for chaos.

 Notice I didn’t include the definition of Founder Mode in that list.
 I defined both “founder” and “mode” in the first part of the series, and we’ll dive more deeply into what this mode entails later on.
 For now, let’s just say Founder Mode is the mode the founder enters into when they feel like something’s out of whack with how the company is living up to and/or respecting the elements the founder deeply believes are core to turning the vision of the company into reality.